describo/describo.github.io/src/docs/guide/register.md

 # Register with describo.cloud

 In order to use the text extraction, entity recognition and assistant capabilities you must first register with describo.cloud.
-This is an essential requirement as you must purchase credits to use the services.
+When you register you will receive 2 months of access to the vocabulary creation tool.
+You will also be able to purchase credits to use the other services.

 ::: tip Info